Olga Buzova

 Olga Igorevna Buzova (Ольга Игоревна Бузова; born 20 January 1986) is a Russian media personality and singer.
 She is regarded as one of the most successful Russian contemporary entertainers.

-Buzova is most known for appearing on Dom-2, a Russian reality TV show.
-As of August 2021, with over 23 million followers, she is the second most-followed Russian individual on Instagram, coming after MMA fighter Khabib Nurmagomedov who holds the record with more than 30 million followers.
+Buzova is known for appearing on Dom-2, a Russian reality TV show.

 Biography

 Olga Igorevna Buzova was born on 20 January 1986 in Leningrad into the family of Igor Dmitriyevich Buzov, a veteran of the Soviet Armed Forces, and Irina Aleksandrovna Buzova, a dentist.
 Buzova has a younger sister, Anna, as well as a grandmother who lives in Klaipėda, Lithuania.

 In 2019, she participated in the Russian version of Fort Boyard.

 She appeared in the seventh season of ice show contest Ice Age.

 She was the tenth-highest Russian earner on Instagram and YouTube in 2021, with net revenue of about 3.3 million US dollars from 23.4 million subscribers.

+Assessments

+A. E. Koshcheev, in his article "Glamour in the Space of Modern Variety Art", states:

+The image of Olga Buzova essentially appears to represent a stereotypical standard of a pop performer, expressed in the following characteristics: songs with trivial content and music, provocative behavior on stage and screen, putting her private life on public display, and seeking attention through various scandals and conflicts.

+T. N. Novozhilova, in her academic study analyzing the values of different generations, concludes that "while for the older generation, for example, Olga Buzova is the embodiment of promiscuity and vulgarity, for the young people of Generation Z she is a symbol of success and financial independence".

+Researchers O. A. Logunova and P. A. Lebedev, in an article devoted to "digital celebrities", see the phenomenon of Olga Buzova's success in her "perfect 'ordinariness'" and argue that she has become a prominent example of an "ordinary celebrity possessing no obvious talents, while her sphere of quasi-expertise extends to such areas as beauty, fashion, music and, more recently, theatre".